Exclusive: Apple supplier Foxconn to shrink workforce as sales growth stalls

 | SHENZHEN, China

-Under its flagship unit Hon Hai Precision Industry Co Ltd (2317.TW), the group currently employs about 1.3 million people during peak production times, making it one of the largest private employers in the world.
+Under its flagship unit Hon Hai Precision Industry Co Ltd, the group currently employs about 1.3 million people during peak production times, making it one of the largest private employers in the world.

-"We've basically stabilized (our workforce) in the last three years," Woo said.
+"We've basically stabilised (our workforce) in the last three years," Woo said.
 When asked if the company plans to reduce overall headcount, he responded "yes".

 Revenue growth at the conglomerate tumbled to 1.3 percent in 2013 and only partially recovered to 6.5 percent last year after a long string of double-digit increases from 2003 to 2012.